Agnieszka000/Cybersecurity_Expertise_Path/README.md

 # IV Programming Languages:
 ## 1. Python:

+## 2. JavaScript:
+- I learnt JavaScript basics during the challenge Summer of Code.
+(REPOSITORY: https://github.com/Agnieszka000/summer_of_code)

 # V. CTFs:

 # VI Books:
 - Learn Computer Forensics by William Oettinger (IN PROGRESS)

+# VII Challenges:
+- Summer of Code: (REPOSITORY: https://github.com/Agnieszka000/summer_of_code)
+> During this 8-week-challenge I mastered the basics of HTML, Css, JavaScript and Python as used in the web environment.
+I also familiarized myself with the concepts of web scraping and information extraction through API.